It's a canyon so daunting it caused Lewis and Clark to take a detour.

-This is a land of superlatives: The deepest canyon in North America, deeper even than the Grand Canyon.
-One of the most biologically diverse places in the West.
-One of the wildest places in the country.
+The deepest canyon in North America, deeper even than the Grand Canyon, Hells Canyon is one of the most special natural areas in the West.
+It is also one of the wildest places in the country.

-Thousands of plants can be found here, including some found nowhere else.
-A grassland ecosystem over much of its length, Hells Canyon includes bunch grasses swaying in the breeze and amazing wildflower displays in the spring.
+Thousands of native plants can be found here, including some found nowhere else on Earth.
+The grassland ecosystem over much of its length includes bunch grasses swaying in the breeze and amazing wildflower displays in the spring.
 To date, nine rare plant species have been identified in the vicinity, including Spalding's silene, western ladies tress and stalk-leaved monkey flower.

-A great variety of large mammals roam the canyon, including bighorn sheep, elk, mule deer, mountain lion and black bear.
-There are many interesting birds, including bald and golden eagles, ruffed grouse, hummingbirds and many raptor species.
+Hells Canyon is also home to spectacular wildlife including bighorn sheep, elk, mule deer, mountain lion and black bear.
+Bird sightings include bald and golden eagles, ruffed grouse, hummingbirds and many raptor species.
 Recently, mountain quail were reintroduced to this area.
-Nest boxes have attracted many mountain bluebirds.

-Recognizing the tremendous value of Hells Canyon to people and wildlife, The Nature Conservancy began acquiring property in this area in 1987.
-The Nature Conservancy of Idaho acquired more than 13,000 acres of land so that future generations could continue to enjoy the scenic vistas, clean water, abundant wildlife and world-class outdoor recreation opportunities.
+Recognizing the tremendous value of Hells Canyon to people and wildlife, TNC began acquiring property in this area in 1987 so that future generations could continue to enjoy the scenic vistas, clean water, abundant wildlife and world-class outdoor recreation opportunities.

 In 1995, TNC transferred nearly 12,000 acres to the Bureau of Land Management.
 Today, TNC continues to own and manage the 1500-acre Garden Creek Preserve.